FirestormDevelopersOrganization/Firestorm/README.md

 ## Our Objectives

 At the last meeting (on July 25th) we talked about a couple of different things we wanted to implement in code.
-Here is a short summary of some of the things taht we talked about:
+Here is a short summary of some of the things that we talked about:

 1. Character Personality: each character reacts to the environment based on their personality
   * Ex) A passenger sneezes on another passenger, depending on the recipiant's personality, they will react accordingly (probably with anger).